I'm New Tell Me More

 How would I go about becoming a member here?

 - We offer Investigating Church Membership seminars three times a year.

-- The next one will be offered in a new format: a four-week class on Sunday mornings after worship, from 11:20 a.m. to 12:15 p.m., on May 4, 11, 18, and June 1.
+- The next one will be offered in a new format: a four-week class on Sunday mornings after worship, from 11:20 a.m. to 12:15 p.m., on April 10, 17, 24, and May 1.
 If you would like to talk to someone about membership, please contact our Associate Pastor for Spiritual Growth, Laurie Brubaker Davis (223-7285 or Laurie@westminsterdayton.org).

 What do Presbyterians believe?